mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 MDL says that a more intelligent AI model will compresses its training dataset better

-If "compression" sounds weird anywhere, replace it with "is trained to predict"
+(Btw: If "compression" sounds weird anywhere, replace it with "is trained to predict")

 ---
 [ARC-AGI](https://arcprize.org/play?task=3e6067c3) is a  benchmark that tests how well your AI model can solve simple spatial puzzles.